programming-conference/programming-conference.github.io/index.markdown

 ---

-The _International Conference on the Art, Science, and Technology of Programming_ is a new conference focused on everything to do with programming including the experience of programming.
+The _International Conference on the Art, Science, and Engineering of Programming_ is a new conference focused on everything to do with programming including the experience of programming.
 We call it **‹Programming›** for short.
 Papers are welcome from any part of the programming research lifecycle, as are papers on programming practice and experience.

 ### Topics